andyegli/daysave.app/docs/md_aeg/daysave_projcet_proposl.md

 The expected outcome of this project is a functioning web application (Phase 1) that includes secure registration/login, a conent page to search and display saved content also features to tag, conmment, share content with contacts and manage contact groups.

-In a fist step I am trying to implent the the a proper project structure and basics according to the work breakdown
+In a fist step I am trying to implent the the a proper project structure on github and implement basics in accordance to the [work breakdown structure](https://github.com/andyegli/daysave.app/blob/main/docs/md/project_wbs.markdown).
+I would like to see the schema generation to come to live and also some initial pages
-see project_wbs.md.
-I would like to see the schema generation to come to live and also some initial pages Landing page, Login page, Conent management, Contact management to meet the requiremens for the coourse.
+Landing page, Login page, Conent management, Contact management to meet the requiremens for the coourse.
 Depending on the progress I hope I will be able to present the project runing hosted in google cloud with is wehere we manage most of our clients systems in real live and provide servises for our customers.